sparktechagency/usaybek_web/README.md

 - **Next.js 15.3.8**: For server-side rendering, routing, and building SEO-friendly apps.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI styling.
 - **TypeScript**: Adds type safety and development efficiency to JavaScript.
-- **Figma**: Design and prototyping tool for creating beautiful user interfaces.
-- **Security**: Updated to the latest versions, ensuring full stability and enhanced security.
+- **Security**: Updated to the latest versions, ensuring full stability and enhanced security